 This Fellowship provides recent graduates of counseling/clinical psychology doctoral programs with superior training and supervision to become professional, ethically aware, multiculturally competent psychologists.
 The training program is designed to enhance existing clinical assessment and therapeutic skills needed to address the mental health and developmental issues of the contemporary college student.

 Consistent with our developmental and mentoring training philosophies, Fellows will be recognized as developing professionals and colleagues looking to deepen and focus their skills.
-As such, Fellows will be given the opportunity to choose an area of specialization among three functional areas of the Counseling Center.
-These areas are: Cultural Alliance Steering Committee, Public Health, and Research.
+As such, Fellows will be given the opportunity to choose an area of specialization among several functional areas of the Counseling Center.
+These areas are: Cultural Alliance Steering Committee, Public Health, and Clinical.
 Fellows will serve as an apprentice to a senior staff person who manages this function, for concentrated learning in the administrative responsibilities of the chosen area.
 Fellows also select a project to implement that captures their understanding of this area's function and improves it in some way.
 Fellows will therefore complete the year with both enhanced skills in providing college counseling services, but also be more knowledgeable about managing at least one major focus area within a college counseling center.

 Clinical Service and Consultation

 Fellows will spend most of their time providing individual and group counseling and psychotherapy to students with a wide range of psycho-social and emotional issues.
-Fellows will provide three hours of initial assessment appointments.
+Fellows will provide approximately four hours of initial assessment appointments.
 This assessment process will provide the Fellows with specialized skills of clarifying the presenting problems, evaluating the appropriateness of treatment within a college counseling center setting, and referring to other campus services and/or to the off-campus community.
 Each professional staff member is responsible for clinical crisis intervention coverage.
 Fellows will provide the same daytime and after hours crisis intervention coverage, under supervision.
 Fellows will also engage in consultation with off campus sites, as well as with students, faculty, staff, and parents.

 The Counseling Center also provides group counseling.
 Groups may be general psychotherapy, theme-oriented, or structured.
 Groups are held at the Center and at other locations on campus, depending upon the type of group and space needs.
 Fellows will be expected to serve as co-facilitators in the groups already being offered, or work with staff to develop additional groups in accordance with their individual interests and skills, and Center needs.